chobbledotcom/house-of-desserts/pages/home.md

 Our menu includes Ferrero Rocher, Oreo, Biscoff, Bueno, and Reeses in various desserts.
 Whether you want something quick or special, we have options.

 ## Opening Hours
-[Opening hours coming soon]
+12pm - 11pm Daily

 ## Location
-[Exact address coming soon]
-Lutterworth High Street
+12 High Street
+Lutterworth
+Leicestershire
+LE17 4AD

 ## About Us
 [Our story and mission coming soon]